dragonfire535/xiao/README.md

 * `FACEPLUSPLUS_KEY` and `FACEPLUSPLUS_SECRET` can be obtained at the [FacePlusPlus console](https://console.faceplusplus.com/).
 * `FLICKR_KEY` can be obtained by going to [Flickr's App Garden](https://www.flickr.com/services/) and clicking "Get an API Key".
 * `GIPHY_KEY` can be obtained at the [Giphy developer portal](https://developers.giphy.com/).
 * `GITHUB_PASSWORD` and `GITHUB_USERNAME` are exactly what they say they are, all you have to do to get them is [sign up for GitHub](https://github.com/).
-Note, if you have two-factor auth on your GitHub account, you can use [an access token](https://github.com/settings/tokens).
-For the password.
+If you have two-factor auth on your GitHub account, you can use [an access token](https://github.com/settings/tokens) for the password.
 Even if you don't, this is recommended for privacy reasons.
 * `GOOGLE_CALENDAR_ID` is an email for a Google calendar to be used in the `calendar` command.
 For example, US Holidays are `en.usa#holiday@​group.v.calendar.google.com`.
 * `PERSONAL_GOOGLE_CALENDAR_ID` is basically the above, but for extra events.
 It's named personal as I use my personal email for the events.
 It's not required, and if not provided will just be skipped.
 * `GOOGLE_KEY` can be obtained at the [Google Developer Console](https://console.developers.google.com/).
 Be sure to click "Enable APIs and Services" and enable the following APIs: